MAC_REGISTER(9F) | Kernel Functions for Drivers | MAC_REGISTER(9F) |

 called.
 The device driver should call this function during it's

-attach(9E) entry point after the device
+attach(9E) entry point after the

-driver's attach(9E) entry point this
+of a driver's attach(9E) entry point

-function should be called, see the
+this function should be called, see the

-Registering with MAC section of
+Registering with MAC section

-mac(9E).
+of mac(9E).

 The driver should provide a pointer to a